 The lawyer/credential stuff: I am a proud Fellow of the American Academy of Matrimonial Lawyers.
 Recognized by Best Lawyers in America®, I have a 'Preeminent AV' rating in Martindale-Hubbell.
 My work has appeared in The New York Law Journal, The Matrimonial Strategist, The Family Advocate, The American Journal of Family Law, and The Annual Survey of Bankruptcy Law.
 I have lectured on numerous topics relating to family law and legal ethics, and served on the Board of Editors for The Journal of The American Academy of Matrimonial Lawyers and The Matrimonial Strategist.

 After decades of writing pleadings, affidavits, briefs, separation agreements, and the like, I turned my attention to writing fiction.
-It took me nearly five years, but I am now the author of a novel, CLIENT RELATIONS, for which I have landed a top-flight literary agent, the stellar Jane Dystel.
-The twists and turns of how I landed my agent is described in my blog.
+It took me nearly nine years, but I am now the author of two novels, CLIENT RELATIONS and BOOK OF GENESIS.
+The twists and turns of how I landed an agent for CLIENT RELATIONS is described in my blog.

 CLIENT RELATIONS is grounded on two decades of experience as a matrimonial lawyer, with one huge caveat: I have never ever been romantically interested in a client.
 In addition to the ethical prohibitions contained in the New York Lawyer's Code Of Professional Responsibility, my husband is a former U.S. Marine Corps officer.
 'Nuf said!